Behavioral modernity: Evolution

+Anatomically modern humans possessed much of the necessary neural architecture by at least ~300 thousand years ago, but early populations were small and fragmented, limiting the persistence and transmission of complex behaviors.
+As a result, archaeological signals of symbolism, art, and advanced technologies appear sporadically in Africa between ~150–75 kya, reflecting intermittent expression, even though the cognitive capacity was probably present.
+Widespread, continuous manifestations of these behaviors became archaeologically visible only after populations grew denser and social networks expanded, appearing across continents, one instance being during the Upper Paleolithic in Europe.

+In this view, behavioral modernity is primarily cultural and learned, shaped by high-fidelity social learning, cumulative culture, and demographic thresholds, built on cognitive hardware that existed long before behavioral modernity itself.
+Differences between Homo sapiens and other hominins are therefore understood as differences of degree, stability, and cultural accumulation, not the presence or absence of a single cognitive mutation.

 Underlying these behaviors and technological innovations are cognitive and cultural foundations that have been documented experimentally and ethnographically by evolutionary and cultural anthropologists.
 These human universal patterns include cumulative cultural adaptation, social norms, language, and extensive help and cooperation beyond close kin.

 Within the tradition of evolutionary anthropology and related disciplines, it has been argued that the development of these modern behavioral traits, in combination with the climatic conditions of the Last Glacial Period and Last Glacial Maximum causing population bottlenecks, contributed to the evolutionary success of Homo sapiens worldwide relative to Neanderthals, Denisovans, and other archaic humans.

-Debate continues as to whether anatomically modern humans were behaviorally modern as well.
-There are many theories on the evolution of behavioral modernity.
-These approaches tend to fall into two camps: cognitive and gradualist.
-The Later Upper Paleolithic Model theorizes that modern human behavior arose through cognitive, genetic changes in Africa abruptly around 40,000–50,000 years ago around the time of the Out-of-Africa migration, prompting the movement of some modern humans out of Africa and across the world.
+There are many other hypotheses on the evolution of behavioral modernity.
+These approaches tend to fall into two camps, cognitive and gradualist:

+The late Upper Paleolithic model hypothesizes that modern human behavior arose through cognitive, genetic changes in Africa abruptly around 40,000–50,000 years ago around the time of the Out-of-Africa migration, dubbed the "cognitive revolution" or the "Upper Paleolithic revolution", prompting the movement of some modern humans out of Africa and across the world.

-Other models focus on how modern human behavior may have arisen through gradual steps, with the archaeological signatures of such behavior appearing only through demographic or subsistence-based changes.
-Many cite evidence of behavioral modernity earlier (by at least about 150,000–75,000 years ago and possibly earlier) namely in the African Middle Stone Age.
-Anthropologists Sally McBrearty and Alison S. Brooks have been notable proponents of gradualism—challenging Europe-centered models by situating more change in the African Middle Stone Age—though this model is more difficult to substantiate due to the general thinning of the fossil record as one goes further back in time.
+Gradualist models focus on how modern human behavior may have arisen through gradual steps, with the archaeological signatures of such behavior appearing only through demographic or subsistence-based changes.
+Many cite evidence of behavioral modernity earlier (by at least about 150,000–75,000 years ago and possibly earlier), namely in the African Middle Stone Age.
+Anthropologists Sally McBrearty and Alison S. Brooks have been notable proponents of gradualism—challenging Europe-centered models by situating more change in the African Middle Stone Age—though this model is more difficult to substantiate due to the general thinning of the fossil record further back in time.